2023 Annual Meeting Banner

 Program Objectives

-• Discuss the need for individualized care plans for patients with gBRCAm breast cancer due to differences in underlying tumour biology vs. non-gBRCAm patients
+• Discuss the need for individualized care plans for patients with gBRCAm breast cancer due to differences in underlying tumor biology vs non-gBRCAm patients

 • Discuss the surgical and treatment implications for patients with gBRCAm eBC